Energy supply

 Vienna’s path to a climate-resilient city

-The climate crisis presents us all with enormous challenges.
-To decisively combat climate change, the city aims to become climate neutral by 2040.
-To achieve this, the city has implemented and is taking many measures and steps:
+The climate crisis presents enormous challenges for all of us.
+To take decisive action against climate change, the city has set the goal of becoming climate neutral by 2040.
+To achieve this, Vienna has already implemented numerous measures and continues to take many further steps:

-• Improvements in energy efficiency will reduce energy consumption, facilitated by investments in increasing electrification in the mobility and heating sectors, the coordinated expansion of district heating, the rollout of new technologies and business models, as well as the growing environmental awareness of the population and their changing mobility behavior.
+• Improvements in energy efficiency will reduce overall energy consumption.
+This is made possible by investments in the increasing electrification of the mobility and heating sectors, the coordinated expansion of district heating, the rollout of new technologies and business models, as well as by growing environmental awareness among the population and their changing mobility behaviour.

 Energy supply, that is secure and ecological, as a condition for a high quality of life